-The attraction opened years later at WDW Magic Kingdom - it was called "From Time to time" - but was less popular than it was at DLP.
-For an inexplicable reason, the music was changed in the WDW version, and i'm sorry to say that the new score was not as good as the original one at DLP who - literally - was giving an incredible epic energy to any DLP guest.
-A few years ago the last place on Earth where it was possible to see - i should say "live" the attraction - was at Tokyo Disneyland's Tomorrowland but it also closed at TDL to be replaced by....Buzz Lightyear!
+The attraction opened years later at WDW Magic Kingdom - it was called "From Time to time" but was less popular than it was at DLP.
+For an inexplicable reason, the music was changed, and i'm sorry to say that the new score was not as good as the original one who - literally - was giving an incredible epic energy to any guest exiting the DLP version.
+Today, the last place on earth where it is possible to see - i should say "live" the attraction is at Tokyo Disneyland's Tommorowland.

-We will have a closer look to how this great Circlevision movie was done, thanks to a wonderful making-of documentary in three parts, partly in english, partly in french.
-Making-of documentaries of Disney attractions are pretty rare, we saw recently "Shoot for the Moon", the one filmed during the making of DLP's Space Mountain, and this one is just as good.
+Today, we will have a closer look to how this great circlevision movie was made, thanks to a wonderful making-of documentary in three parts.
+Making-of documentaries of Disney attractions are pretty rare, we saw last week the one did for DLP Space Mountain "Shoot for the Moon", and this one is just as good.
 Enjoy it!

 All my thanks to the very good Imagineering Files site who had the good idea to download it on Daily Motion.

 The DLP book is reprint next week!
 I remind you that the pre-order period for the DLP book is ending soon and that you still can order a collector copy with a 20% discount on the book final price.
 So, go ahead and place your pre-order now for a collector's edition copy while you can get this special offer on this wonderful book!!
 To know how to order and send your payment please go HERE.
 Paypal or bank wire transfer payments are welcome.